Chaos in hyperscaling violating Lifshitz theories: Background

 The charged and static black hole solutions given by \eqref{eqn:HVLmetric} were analytically constructed from the following generalized Einstein-Maxwell-Dilaton (EMD) action

 Here F, H and K are the field strengths corresponding to the three Abelian gauge fields A,B,C, given as $F = dA$, $H= dB$ and $K = dC$. $\phi$ is a real scalar field known as the dilaton field.
-X, Y and Z are the respective coupling functions of the gaugle fields and the dilaton field.
-Note that the gauge field A supports the Lifshitz asymptotics, B supports the other non-planar horizon topologies (hyperbolic and spherical) and C allows for a non-zero electric charge.
-In this work we deal only with planar horizon topology ($k=0$) and set $L=1$.
-For $k=0$ and $L=1$, f(r) and temperature are given as
+X, Y and Z are the respective coupling functions of the gaugle fields and the dilaton field given as